 The four-day training program, embraces such areas as regulation of the legal profession, lawyer-client relations, proper screening and engagement of clients, conflicts of interests, confidentiality and disclosure to anti-corruption, corporate social responsibility and pro bono legal assistance.

-The practical character of the course is by the trainers, majority of whom are prominent lawyers practicing in Ghana and abroad.
-Speakers include partners of international law firms, government lawyers, Ghanaian judges and advocates, as well as Ghanaian and western law school professors.
+The practical character of the course is by the trainers, majority of whom are prominent lawyers practicing in Africa and beyond.
+Speakers include partners of international law firms, government lawyers, Rwandan judges and advocates, as well as Rwandan and western law school professors.

 Training is highly interactive, so students have plenty of opportunities to talk to trainers, to analyze cases derived from legal practice.

 Ernest Kofi Abotsi was the Dean of the Faculty of Law at the Ghana Institute of Management and Public Administration (GIMPA).
 Mr. Abotsi also maintains a legal practice and has a wealth of experience in advising clients especially in corporate law and governance... read more